 Mae Woven provides economic opportunities for women around the world.
-This pillow, made from African mud cloth, is a favorite, but they have so many good pillow options, like this one, and other textiles, like this Turkish towel at a great price.
+This pillow, made from African mud cloth, is a favorite, but they have so many good pillow options and other textiles, like this Turkish towel at a great price.

 —Women for Women International

-The recipes featured in this uplifting cookbook are provided by contributors who are all actively engaged in humanitarian issues, as well women from the eight countries in which Woment for Women International works.
+The recipes featured in this uplifting cookbook are provided by contributors who are all actively engaged in humanitarian issues, as well women from the eight countries in which Women for Women International works.

-Connected Goods sells fair trade products from around the world and the U.S. This one-of-a-kind Kantha hand-stitched quilt would be so sweet in a baby girl’s nursery.
+Connected Goods sells fair trade products from around the world and the U.S. One of their one-of-a-kind Kantha hand-stitched quilts would be so sweet in a baby nursery.
 Connect Goods is also the perfect spot to shop if you’re in the market for any kind of hand woven basket.